10.8 MB (833.5 KB compressed)

 19.1 x 14.0 cm ⏐ 7.5 x 5.5 in (300dpi)

 NASA / JPL / SPACE SCIENCE INSTITUTE / UNIVERSITIES SPACE RESEARCH ASSOCIATION / LUNAR AND PLANETARY INSTITUTE / SCIENCE PHOTO LIBRARY NASA / JPL / SPACE SCIENCE INSTITUTE / UNIVERSITIES SPACE RESEARCH ASSOCIATION / LUNAR AND PLANETARY INSTITUTE / SCIENCE PHOTO LIBRARY

 Surface of Rhea, Cassini image.
 Rhea, the second-largest of Saturn's moons, consists of about a quarter rock and three-quarters ice.
-Its surface is heavily cratered, with the larger craters seen here around 20 to 30 kilometres across.
-It is thought that Rhea has a faint ring surrounding it.
-This image has been generated using stereo topography software to view data obtained in 2008 by the Cassini spacecraft that is in orbit around Saturn.
-The blue areas are thought to be where ice on the surface has been exposed after material from Rhea's ring hit the surface along the equator.
-This may be the first direct evidence of the suspected ring.
+Its surface is heavily cratered, with this view showing the the western half of Rhea's second-largest impact basin, Tirawa.
+This impact basin's rim is just left of centre.
+Now heavily cratered, it is thought Tirawa formed from the ancient impact of a comet.
+The two large craters (upper left, beyond the rim) are around 50 to 60 kilometres across.
+This image has been generated using stereo topography software to enhance and view data obtained in 2008 by the Cassini spacecraft that is in orbit around Saturn.

 Model release not required.
 Property release not required.